hphelion/documentation/compute.network-guide.md

 **Background**

-The compute service provides only a subset of the HP Helion Cloud Networking security group functionality.
+The compute service provides only a subset of the HP Helion Public Cloud Networking security group functionality.
 For example, compute does not support egress rules.

 **Issue**